AnkithaN25/AnkithaN25/README.md

 # 💫 About Me:
-- 🔭 I'm currently working as a Data Analyst
+- 🔭 I'm currently enrolled into University of Arizona, tucson, USA for Master's in Data Science
-- 👯 I'm looking to collaborate on Data Analysis and Visualization
+- 👯 I'm have 2 years of work experience as a Data Analyst and am looking to collaborate on Data Science, Data Analysis and Visualization
-- 🌱 I'm currently learning Advanced dashboard building techniques in Power BI
+- 🌱 I'm currently learning Advanced dashboard building techniques in Power BI, and developing strong foundations in Data Science and Machine Learning
-- 💬 Ask me about Business Analytics and Data Visualization<br>
+- 💬 Ask me about Business Analytics, Data Visualization and Data Science<br>

 ## 🌐 Socials: